12 Things You Can Get for Free at Theme Parks

 Park admission is typically the most expensive part of any excursion, but currently, Legoland California is offering free admission to kids ages three to 12 on their 2019 birthday.
-Parents or caregivers must present proof of birth date upon arrival at a LEGOLAND California ticket booth to receive the free admission ticket (and can find all of the fine print details here).
+Parents or caregivers must present proof of birth date upon arrival at a LEGOLAND California ticket booth to receive the free admission ticket.
 Far from California?
 These are the best amusement parks in every state.

 Universal Studios Hollywood trick-or-treating

 Universal Studios (both Orlando and Hollywood locations) are best known for bringing out the scary around Halloween with their massively popular Halloween Horror Nights.
 However, Universal Studios Hollywood has added some family-friendly daytime activities during the spookiest time of year.
 The weekend before Halloween (check the USH website to confirm dates) kids are invited to dress up in costume and trick-or-treat—for free!—at select locations around the park.
 Simply pick up a map that denotes the candy-filled spots and a park employee will stamp the map and hand over a treat.
 Love the sweet stuff?
 These Halloween candy facts are to die for.

 To celebrate 60 years in the biz, Busch Gardens Tampa Bay is treating guests (must be 21 years of age or older, of course) to two complimentary beer samples during each park visit in 2019.
 This is a throwback to the park’s origins as a beer garden when it first opened in 1959.
 Cheers!

 Sorcerers of the Magic Kingdom Game